-4.11.4.1 The Patrol Tribunal Sub-Committee shall comprise the following members:_
+4.11.2.1 The Patrol Tribunal Sub-Committee shall comprise the following members:_

-Director of Lifesaving and Education (Chairman) or in his absence the Deputy Director of Lifesaving and Education
+Director of Lifesaving and Education (Chairman)

+Manager Lifesaving

 Manager Support Services

-Relevant District Supervisor (Lifesaving)
+Relevant District Coordinator (Lifesaving)

-Board Secretary (to take minutes primarily)

-4.11.4.2 The Patrol Tribunal shall be formed to investigate and make recommendation relating to failure of a Club or Group to meet the minimum patrol standards or any other issue relevant to Lifesaving as required.
+4.11.2.2 The Patrol Tribunal shall be formed to investigate and make recommendation relating to failure of a Club or Group to meet the minimum patrol standards or any other issue relevant to Lifesaving as required.

-4.11.4.3 Three shall form a quorum.
+4.11.2.3 Three shall form a quorum.
 In the event that one of the members is absent, the Director of Lifesaving and Education (or, in his absence, his Deputy) can appoint the LSEC Secretary or an alternative LSEC Officer to fill the committee.